washma-sajjad/Clinical-Variant-Analysis/README.md

 # Annotate using ClinVar
 ./vcfanno clinvar.conf variants.vcf.gz > annotated_variants.vcf
 ```
-The annotated and original VCF files are available in the repository.
+The annotated and original VCF files are available in the /Data directory in this repository.